Melatonin: What You Need To Know

 - Tordjman S, Chokron S, Delorme R, et al. Melatonin: pharmacology, functions and therapeutic benefits.
 Current Neuropharmacology.
 2017;15(3):434-443.

 - Vural EMS, van Munster BC, de Rooij SE.
 Optimal dosages for melatonin supplementation therapy in older adults: a systematic review of current literature.
 Drugs & Aging.
 2014;31(6):441-451.

 - Wilt TJ, MacDonald R, Brasure M, et al. Pharmacologic treatment of insomnia disorder: an evidence report for a clinical practice guideline by the American College of Physicians.
 Annals of Internal Medicine.
 2016;165(2):103-113.

-NCCIH thanks D. Craig Hopp, Ph.D., and David Shurtleff, Ph.D., NCCIH, for their review of the 2019 update of this publication.
+NCCIH thanks D. Craig Hopp, Ph.D., and David Shurtleff, Ph.D., NCCIH, for their review of this publication.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.

 NCCIH has provided this material for your information.
 It is not intended to substitute for the medical expertise and advice of your health care provider(s).
 We encourage you to discuss any decisions about treatment or care with your health care provider.
 The mention of any product, service, or therapy is not an endorsement by NCCIH.